MrAhile/K8s-CKA/5-Storage/static-pv.md

 hello
 ```

-10. Delete the pod, the pv and the pvc.
+10. Delete the Pod, the PV and the PVC.
 Also remove the /tmp/data folder on worker1

 ```
 k delete po www